railwayapp/docs/src/docs/reference/backups.md

 Backups are incremental and Copy-on-Write, we only charge for the data exclusive to them, that aren't from other snapshots or the volume itself.

-You are only billed for the incremental size of the backup at $025 / GB, billed monthly.
+You are only billed for the incremental size of the backup at $0.25 / GB, billed monthly.

 ## Caveats

 Backups are a newer feature that is still under development.
 Here are some limitations of which we are currently aware:

-- Backup incremental sizes are cached for a couple of hours when listed in the frontend, so they may show slightly stale data
+- Backup incremental sizes are cached for a couple of hours when listed in the frontend, so they may show slightly stale data.
-- Wiping a volume deletes all backups
+- Wiping a volume deletes all backups.
-- Backups can only be restored to the same project + environment
+- Backups can only be restored into the same project + environment.